How to Make a Will in Nevada

 • you appeared to be an adult of sound mind and memory.

 (Nev.
-Rev. Stat. § 133.050 (2024).)
+Rev. Stat. § 133.050 (2025).)

-If you use an affidavit, in the affidavit, the witnesses must swear to these statements and their signatures must be notarized.
+If you use an affidavit, in the affidavit, the witnesses must swear to these statements, and their signatures must be notarized.
 If you use a declaration, the statements can be written "under penalty of perjury" in the witnessing clause of the will.

 Yes.
 In Nevada, you can use your will to name an executor who will ensure that the provisions in your will are carried out after your death.
-Nolo's Quicken WillMaker produces a letter to your executor that generally explains what the job requires.
+Nolo's Quicken WillMaker & Trust produces a letter to your executor that generally explains what the job requires.
 If you don't name an executor, the probate court will appoint someone to take on the job of winding up your estate.

 Can I Revoke or Change My Will in Nevada?